favo/pintomind-pi-os/README.md

 - If you get an error about `/distro/config` not found, try running `docker-compose down` and then `docker-compose up -d` again.
 There seems to be some problem with volume mounts after rebooting the host machine, but this should fix it.
+- If you get an error about failing to detach a loop device, you can safely ignore it, and just detach it manually with `sudo losetup -d /dev/loopX` (where X can be found by running `losetup`).
+The image name will be incorrect if this happens, but the contents should be correct.